oop7/YTSage/README.md

 **Why this happens:**
 - Antivirus heuristics can misidentify packed executables as suspicious
-- This affects many legitimate Python applications built with PyInstaller

 **Safe alternatives:**
 - ✅ **Use pip installation:** `pip install ytsage` (recommended)